 One thing that attracts a younger woman to an older man is his wise nature.
 While it’s great to have a partner who can offer you guidance and sage advice at every step of the way, you mustn’t allow him to take over your life.
 That’s why it’s critical to not lose your individuality when dating an older man.

 If you feel strongly about something, speak your mind, put your foot down, and stand up for yourself.
 Even if only to go ahead and make the mistakes he warned you against.
 He wouldn’t be the wise man he is without making mistakes, stumbling, falling, and then learning to get up and get on with life.
 There is no reason why you should miss out on such important learning experiences.

 According to Jayant, “Any relationship should be an addition to the happiness that already exists in your life.
 Then there won’t be an issue of individuality.
 But if this is what your life starts and finishes with, then your sole existence is defined by the relationship.
 The whole experience of dating an older guy should look something like this – both of you are moving steadily on your respective life journeys while they are intertwined for some time.”

 5. Do: Relish your youth

 Just because you’re dating an older man in your 20s or 30s doesn’t mean that you have to feel guilty about having youth on your side.
-There is nothing wrong in secretly savoring the fact that while your man may have his charming looks and wisdom, you have the gift of youth on your side.
+There is nothing wrong with secretly savoring the fact that while your man may have his charming looks and wisdom, you have the gift of youth as well.

-The difference in your age doesn’t have to become one of the cons of dating an older man, if you don’t let it.
+Don’t skip that hike in the Grand Canyon you have on your wish list simply because your partner doesn’t want to come or won’t be able to manage physically.
+The difference in your age doesn’t have to become one of the cons of dating an older man.
 One way of ensuring that is by staying true to who you are at this stage of life without feeling guilty or apologetic about it.

 6. Don’t: Rub his old age in